Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

 \item[(c)] $s$ contains exactly one cycle, namely $(x,y,xt)$.
 Furthermore, $y$ has in-degree $2$ and is preceded in this cycle by $x$ of in-degree $1$. \end{enumerate}

-\textit{External injectivity}: To see that $s$ is different from the transformations of Case~2.1, observe that by~(a) we have a colliding pair focused to $y$, which is from a cycle, but is not the smallest state from the states in cycles since $x < y$.
+\textit{External injectivity}: To see that $s$ is different from the transformations of Case~2.1, observe that by~(a) we have a~colliding pair focused to $y$, which is from a~cycle, but is not the smallest state from the states in cycles since $x < y$.

-On the other hand, in Case~2.1 all colliding pairs focused to a state in a cycle are focused to the smallest state of all states in cycles (Property~(a) of Case~2.1).
+On the other hand, in Case~2.1 all colliding pairs focused to a~state in a~cycle are focused to the smallest state of all states in cycles (Property~(a) of Case~2.1).
+In Case~2.3, the transformation has a~cycle, but this cycle has length $2$.

-Since $s$ has a cycle, it is different from the transformations of Case~2.2, Case~2.3, and Subcase~2.4.1.
+Since $s$ has a~cycle, it is different from the transformations of Case~2.2 and Subcase~2.4.1 (recall that fixed points have not been defined as cycles).

 \textit{Internal injectivity}: Let $\e{t}$ be any transformation that fits in this subcase and results in the same $s$.
-From~(c), in $s$ we have a unique cycle of length 3, and this cycle is $(x,y,xt)$.
+From~(c), in $s$ we have a~unique cycle of length 3, and this cycle is $(x,y,xt)$.
 Since $y$ is uniquely determined as the state of in-degree 2 preceded in the cycle by the state of in-degree 1, we have $\e{y} = y$.
 Then also $\e{x} = x$ and $x\e{t} = xt$.
 State $p$ is the only state outside the cycle mapped to $y$, hence $\e{p} = p$.
 We have $0t = 0\e{t} = p$, $pt = p\e{t} = n-1$, and $xt^2 = x{\e{t}}^2 = n-1$.
 Since the other transitions in $s$ are defined exactly as in $t$ and $\e{t}$, we have $\e{t} = t$.

 \textbf{Subcase~2.4.3}: $\ell=1$, $xt^2 = n-1$, and $xt$ has in-degree $1$.\\ We split the subcase into two subsubcases: (i) $p < xt$ and (ii) $p > xt$.
 Let $s$ be the transformation illustrated in Fig.~\ref{fig:subcase2.4.3} and defined by